(LONG) Introduction to the 100 Greatest Books Challenge — The What, Why, and How

-Since reading the newspaper or getting a Forbes subscription was out of the question, my next move was obvious: I gave myself a reading assignment.
-I found a list of classic literature online called thegreatestbooks.org that would give me the opportunity to catch up on all the literary references and authors that had fallen between the cracks of my studies.
+I found a list of classic novels at thegreatestbooks.org and pounced on it, thinking it would give me the opportunity to catch up on all the popular authors and cultural references that had fallen between the cracks of my studies.
 It lists The 100 Greatest Books of All Time, from Don Quixote to Midnight’s Children.

 1. I must read all 100 books on The List in their entirety (duh).